-Musings on drug discovery, chemistry and the endless frontier of science.
+Musings on all things science; especially chemistry, drug discovery and the history and philosophy of science.

 Oh please.
 Not another one of these "Being Fat Causes X, Y and/or Z" studies...
 First, the BMI is a joke of a metric.
 Why use a crap metric to predict one's odds of getting cancer?
 Second, no weight gain after 21?
 Well then I guess every single male will be screwed once they hit 30, or once their wife gets pregnant (sympathy gain).
 This is just another on of those studies that was undertaken to give the effect of helping to public with research funding.
 The funny this is, there is nothing but "correlations" here.
 There are no experimentally determines biological mechanisms.
 Why?
 Becasue cancer is not 1 disease and it, as a whole, is really complicated.
 Why does being fat cause cancer?
 Could it be that environmental toxins are fat soluble?
 Thus, the toluene we breath and the gas station stays with us much longer that we would like?How hard is it to just come out and say:"Don't be fat, it is bad for you" instead of wasting money trying to sell the message wrapped in a scary health-scare wrapper.